Sampreet/qom-resources/people/README.md

-# Quantum Optomechanics Groups
+# Quantum Optomechanics People

-> A list of people and collaborations pursuing quantum optomechanics around the world
+> A list of individuals and groups pursuing quantum optomechanics around the world

 ## Albert Schliesser